-Our expert team of surgeons can treat an extremely wide range of eye conditions.
+Our Consultant Ophthalmic Surgeons can treat an extremely wide range of eye conditions.
 Some of the more uncommon conditions we treat include:

 - Dry Eye Syndrome